 We read each and every TherMOOstat comment you send us.
-From these responses, and from talking to people around campus, we are seeing some common misconceptions about office comfort.
+From these responses, and from talking to people around campus, we've noticed some common misconceptions about office comfort.
 We'd like to explain why comfort in campus buildings is a little tricky and expand your views of comfort on campus.

 1. I feel a draft, which means the AC is on.